attractivechaos/kann/README.md

-Mainstream deep learning frameworks often consist of over 100k lines of code by itself and additionally have multiple non-trivial dependencies such as Python, BLAS, HDF5 and ProtoBuf.
+Mainstream deep learning frameworks often consist of over 100k lines of code by itself and additionally have multiple non-trivial dependencies such as Python, BLAS, ProtoBuf and HDF5.
 This makes it hard to deploy on older machines and difficult for general programmers to understand the internals.
 While there are several lightweight frameworks, they are still fairly heavy and lack important features (e.g. RNN) and flexibility (e.g. arbitrary weight sharing) of mainstream frameworks.
-It is non-trivial and often impossible to use these lightweight frameworks to construct non-standard neural networks.
+It is non-trivial and sometimes impossible to use these lightweight frameworks to construct non-standard neural networks.

-We developed KANN, 1) to fully understand the algorithms behind mainstream frameworks; 2) to have a foundation flexible enough to experiment our own small but contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be easily integrated into their tools without worrying about [dependency hell][dh].
+We developed KANN, 1) to fully understand the algorithms behind deep learning frameworks; 2) to have a foundation flexible enough to experiment our own small but contrived models; 3) to give other C/C++ programmers a tiny and efficient library that can be integrated into their tools without worrying about [dependency hell][dh].

 ### Features